 As Morningstar itself describes, the ratings system uses a methodology based on specific categories and risk-adjusted return measures.
 The company will only rate a fund that’s been around for more than three years.
 Morningstar also updates its ratings on a monthly basis.

 You can use these ratings to select from the funds available in your 401(k), or to decide which funds to add to an IRA or a taxable brokerage account.

 The “Star Rating” Explained

-Morningstar reviews ETFs and mutual funds with a record of more than three years, so newer funds do not receive a star rating until they’re reached this milestone.
+As mentioned, Morningstar reviews ETFs and mutual funds with a record of more than three years, so newer funds do not receive a star rating until they’re reached this milestone.
 The rating methodology utilizes an enhanced Morningstar risk-adjusted return measure.
-Specifically, the star ratings system looks at each fund’s three-, five- and 10-year risk-adjusted returns.
+Specifically, the star ratings system looks at each fund’s three-, five-, and 10-year risk-adjusted returns.

 Star ratings can serve as a report card of sorts for comparing different funds, based on how they’ve performed historically.
 The Morningstar ratings are not forward-looking, as past performance is not a foolproof indicator of future behavior.
 But investors can use the ratings system as a starting off point for conducting fund research when deciding where to invest.

 If you’re looking for a tool to help you compare mutual funds or exchange-traded funds at a glance based on past performance, the star rating system can help.